developersCradle/reactive-programming/Reactive Programming in Modern Java using Project Reactor/Section 07/README.md

 # Section 7: Lets create our very first Flux and Mono

-Section 7: Lets create our very first Flux and Mono.
+Lets create our very first Flux and Mono.

 # What I Learned